Construction & Demolition Waste Statistics for Ireland

 C&D by-product notifications

 Preventing waste and promoting reuse are integral to the circular economy.
 While this applies to all economic sectors, it is particularly relevant for the construction sector which handles large volumes of natural resources, such as soil and stone.
-Successful implementation of circular economy measures, such as by-product regulation3 in this sector could lead to millions of tonnes of resources beneficially reused every year.
+Successful implementation of circular economy measures, such as by-product regulation3 and end of waste4 criteria in this sector could lead to millions of tonnes of resources beneficially reused or diverted from the waste management system every year.

-In 2021, 123 by-product notifications were assessed by the EPA.
-Figure 4 shows the quantities associated with soil and stone by-product notifications from 2018 – 2021.
+In 2022, one hundred and fourteen by-product notifications were assessed by the EPA.
+Figure 4 shows the quantities associated with soil and stone by-product notifications from 2018 – 2022.

 About Our Waste Statistics